Home

 2. Create a purchase request

-Sometimes known as a purchase requisition, a purchase request is a document that informs a company of its internal need for a good or service.
+Sometimes known as a purchase requisition or procurement request, a purchase request is a document that informs a company of its internal need for a good or service.
 Department managers and team leaders are commonly tasked with creating purchase requests.

 If the purchasing department approves the purchase, the procurement department can start looking at potential vendors or service providers to choose the best option and begin the purchasing phase.